brentgroves/repsys/a_status/articles/virtualization/nutanix_microstack_juju.md

 - Comes with physically enclosed servers.
 - The hardware and software have been tested together thoroughly.
+- Nutanix makes drivers for OpenStack so you can combine and unify both.
 - Good support.
 ...